The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: Spontaneous symmetry breaking: The linear model

-where the subindex $SV$ means single vacuum.
-Note that here we take the order parameter as a second rank tensor instead of a vector or scalar.
+The sub-index $SV$ means single vacuum.
+Note that here we take the field $\phi_{ab}(x)$ as a second rank tensor instead of a vector or scalar.
 We will consider the general situation where $\phi_{a,b}(\vec{x})=\phi_{a,b}^{m,l}\epsilon_m\otimes\epsilon_l$.
-Since the order parameter is not a singlet under the action of the broken generators, then it satisfies the condition
+Since the field is not a singlet under the action of the broken generators, then it satisfies the condition

 Note that here we also take the conserved charges as a second order rank tensors.
-By combining the two conditions, namely, eqns. (\ref{eq:eq1}) and (\ref{eq:eq2}), we obtain
+By combining the two conditions, namely, eqns. (\ref{eq:eq1}) and (\ref{eq:eq2}), we obtain the result

 Here $Q_{m, k}$ corresponds to conserved charges.
 In general, we can take $Q_{m,l}=Q_{m,l}^{p,k}\epsilon_p\otimes \epsilon_k$.
 Eq. (\ref{eq:eq3}), is an equation with two pairs of indices living in different spaces respectively.
-Later we will explain the meaning of the indices corresponding to the order parameter and broken generators.
-In standard situations, the number of Nambu-Goldstone bosons is equivalent to the number of broken generators $N_{NG}=N_{BG}$.
+The meaning of the indices will become clear later.